Debugging and testing

 Structure of test files

-Let’s say that we have a contract named Playground
+Let’s say we have a contract named Playground

 file.
-If we’ve created that contract through Blueprint, then it also created a tests/Playground.spec.ts
+If we’ve created that contract through Blueprint, it also created a tests/Playground.spec.ts

 test suite file for us.